 The following Construction guidance note Produced in partnership with Karen Clarke of CMS provides comprehensive and up to date legal information covering:

 This Practice Note summarises the key contractual issues to be addressed when putting together the formal contract document.
-Each of the issues requires careful consideration and tailoring to take into account any specific project requirements but it is essential that during negotiations the parties keep in mind the overall contractual matrix of risks and responsibilities (see diagram: What does a Facilities Management contract look like—diagram).
+Each of the issues requires careful consideration and tailoring to take into account any specific project requirements, but it is essential that during negotiations the parties keep in mind the overall contractual matrix of risks and responsibilities (see diagram: What does a Facilities Management contract look like—diagram).

 Issues around the procurement of FM services can be split into two categories:

 how will the client go about procuring the FM contract relationship itself?
 What will be the process for tendering and entering into the contract?
-Does the client’s identity and status mean that additional procedural requirements will be placed upon it by European procurement law?
+Does the client’s identity and status mean that additional procedural requirements will be placed upon it by public procurement law?

 how will the client go about procuring the actual services?
 What will the form of contract look like?

-The key issue affecting both categories is the client’s status (this could be public sector or affiliated to the public sector) and the extent to which EU procurement
+The key issue affecting both categories is the client’s status (this could be public sector or affiliated to the public sector) and the extent to which

 **excludes LexisPSL Practice Compliance, Practice Management and Risk and Compliance.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.